billcccheng/cs-brayan-food-picker/README.md

-# MyApp
+# CS Bryan Random Food Picker

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.
+This is an Angular project that randomly picks a restaurant for you.

 ## Development server